nguyenbatam/tomochain/p2p/simulations/README.md

 As a concrete example, consider a simulated network of Ethereum nodes.
-An `Action` could be the sending of a transaction, `Expect` it being included in a block, and `Trigger` a check for every block that is mined.
+An `Action` could be the sending of a transaction, `Expect` it being included in a block, and `Trigger` a check for every block that is staked.

 On return, the `Simulation.Run` method returns a `StepResult` which can be used to determine if all nodes met the expectation, how long it took them to meet